modelica/Encryption-and-Licensing/doc/SEMLA.md

 <icon file="Resources/Images/MyIcon.png" />
 ```

-The icon attribute of the manifest file must be set to a path to an icon file starting from the top-level directory of the library.
+The icon attribute of the manifest file must be set to a path of the icon file, starting from the top-level directory of the library.

 #### Packagetool

-**packagetool** validates that the icon file exist and set the attribute in the manifest file if option -icon is used.
+The **packagetool** validates that the icon file exists and it also sets the attribute in the manifest file if option -icon is used.

 ### Compatibility Section

-The compatibility section of the manifest is created by reading an xml-file that contains the tools to add.
+The compatibility section of the manifest is created by reading an xml-file that contains the tools to be added.

 Structure of the tools xml file: